LoupDesign/StoryEngine/methodology-overview.md

 >
 > _— Michael Quinn Patton, Kate McKegg, and Nan Wehipeihana \(editors\), Developmental Evaluation Exemplars: Principles in Practice, Guilford Publications, 2016, p.12._

+StoryEngine is influenced by narrative research methods \(Most Significant Change, [Global Giving’s Storytelling Project](https://www.globalgiving.org/story-tools/), [CognitiveEdge’s SenseMaker](http://cognitive-edge.com/sensemaker/), and [TASCHA’s evidence narratives](http://tascha.uw.edu/collections/evidence-narratives/)\) and participatory principles.
+It also draws on [grounded theory](http://betterevaluation.org/evaluation-options/thematiccoding), [developmental evaluation](http://betterevaluation.org/plan/approach/developmental_evaluation), and utilzation-focused evaluation.
+Our aim: to better understand what is different now \(impacts\), how change is happening, and how we might design or adapt our strategies and practices.

+## Giving back

+StoryEngine attempts to be sensitive to and useful for participants.
+We are not interested in extractive research or evaluation.
+We also understand that an interview is an important touchpoint and opportunity for engagement.
+So we look for opportunities to make connections and support participants’ work.

+Unless otherwise noted, all stories are shared under a [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/)license, so that others can build on this work, including researchers who want to analyze datasets further.

+## Sampling

+For Mozilla, we used purposeful sampling, focusing on foundation partners, fellows, volunteers, and people and organizations in the broader Mozilla ecosystem.
+We actively sought out respondents from different programs, initiatives, demographic groups, and geographies.
+Our sampling evolved during the pilot, and included staff tip submissions, individuals submitting their own stories, and snowball sampling.

+StoryEngine was also designed to analyze stories drawn from content on the open web, such as community-generated blogs, podcasts, or videos.
+At this stage, however, we have only analyzed a corpus composed of participant interviews.

+## Six key steps

-StoryEngine is designed to be an ongoing process — a loop.
-It is flexible and adaptive, with room for improvement and customization.
-We encourage anyone who uses the methodology to adapt it to best serve your needs.
+The StoryEngine methodology consists of six steps and work is designed to be an ongoing process — a loop.
 You’re listening and testing throughout the process, with the goal of building stronger and more systematic feedback loops with the people you serve.

-Design → Listen → Process → Share → Analyse → Act + Loop Back
+**Design → Listen → Process → Share → Analyse → Act + Loop Back**

-What follows is a summary of each of the six phases, guiding you through the purpose, the tools and services you may want to consider using, and the steps and tasks.
+What follows is a summary of each of the six phases, each chapter ends with tools and templates to facilitate your work.
+That said, StoryEngine is flexible and meant to be customized, while staying true to core principles.
+We encourage adaptation to different uses; it has already been tailored for events and grant reporting.

+##